YoSoyVillaa/next-litebans/README.md

 ## 👾 Demo

-You can view a demo of the project [here](https://yosoyvillaa.dev/).
+You can view a demo of the project [here](https://next-litebans.yosoyvillaa.dev/).

+_P.D: All punishments in the demo are randomly added to the database with a list of random premium player names as punished players, and with a predefined list of reasons._

 ## 🚀 Deployment